miasrisusanti/017FSWChallenge/Challenge04/README.md

 npm i
 ```

 4. Check the config/config.json.
 Please change the `username` and `password` to match your settings in PostgreSQL.
 You can also change the `database` to the name of a database you may have created previously. ___NOTE:__ If you haven't created one, please provide a name to create a new database.
-And then create the database with_
+And then create the database with:_
 ```
 npm run db:create
 ```